This program gives Ohioans a weekly update on legislation brought up for third consideration in the Ohio Senate and House of Representatives...

 Substitute House Bill 129, sponsored by Representative Stautberg, passed this week, specifying that the lawful definition of menacing include words or conduct that are directed at or identify a corporation, association, or other organization.

 Amended Substitute House Bill 130 passed this week.
 Sponsored by Representative Fedor, this bill modifies court procedures and criminal offenses associated with human trafficking and enhances the penalty for soliciting.

-Also passed was Amended House Bill 171, sponsored by Representatives McClain and Patmon.
+Substitute House Bill 171, sponsored by Representatives McClain and Patmon, passed this week.
 This bill permits public school students to attend and receive credit for religious instruction conducted off school property during regular school hours.

 House Bill 286, sponsored by Representatives Sears and Letson, authorizing the Ohio Developmental Disabilities Council to meet via interactive video conference or teleconference, passed as well.

 Amended Substitute House Bill 292 was passed.
 This bill, sponsored by Representative Perales, creates the Ohio Aerospace and Aviation Technology Committee.

 Substitute House Bill 366, sponsored by Representative Sprague, passed, requiring hospice care programs to establish policies to prevent diversion of controlled substances that contain opioids.

 Sponsored by Representatives Baker and Landis, Substitute House Bill 393 was passed.
 This bill requires public high schools to publish annually education and career exploration information, including access to the OhioMeansJobs web site.

 Substitute Senate Bill 177, sponsored by Senators Skindell and Hughes, relative to protection of companion animals in protection orders, also passed.